qwertimer/mqtt_ecosystem/README.md

 The ansible playbook is available to automatically start the docker containers.
 An additional playbook is provided to automatically install docker and tools for interacting with containers from ansible.
-To view the containers after starting `docker exec` can be run.
+To view the output of the mean_table containers after starting please run the command shown in the echo container task.

-Whilst the ansible build is available the docker-compose file is the most succinct and best way to view the containers outputs.

 # Installation